TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

-# Gilberton Turntable Control
+# Turntable Control

 ## Overview

-This Arduino sketch is designed to control the Gilberton Turntable using an ESP32 Node.
+This ESP32 sketch is designed to control a Turntable using an ESP32 Node.
 The turntable can be controlled by entering a 1 or 2-digit track number on a keypad, or by receiving MQTT messages published by JMRI.
 The sketch also supports calibration of the turntable positions.

 ## Components